neko0xff/blog_src_astro/src/content/pages/terms.md

 **2. Changes to Terms**

-We reserve the right to modify, amend, or update these Terms at any time.
+We reserve the right to modify, amend, or uppublishDate these Terms at any time.
 Such changes will be effective upon posting on the Website.
 It is your responsibility to review these Terms regularly.
 Your continued use of the Website after any changes indicates your acceptance of the revised Terms.

 **3. Use of the Website**